 Sigma Filters

-When deploying Sigma rules out to your organization, you may find that some Sigma rules are noisier than others, or that a Sigma rule needs to be updated to only detect upon a given set of host
+When deploying Sigma rules out to your organization, you may find that some Sigma rules are noisier than others, or that a Sigma rule needs to be updated to only detect upon a given set of host computers, or user accounts.

 Sigma Filters are a new way to build lists of these "exclusions" without having to modify the Sigma rule itself – meaning keeping each Sigma rule can now remain in its original state.
 This makes updating from Sigma's build-in rule-packs even easier.